trevonerd/image-gallery/README.md

 yarn storybook
 ```

-Open [http://localhost:6006](http://localhost:6006) with your browser to see Storybook UI or visit [http://localhost:6006](http://localhost:6006) for the online version.
+Open [http://localhost:6006](http://localhost:6006) with your browser to see the Storybook UI.

 ## Eslint & Prettier